Mourticarius/dht22mqtt-domoticz-docker/README.md

 ## Acknowledgements

-There are no breaking changes from the original version, only adaptations: </br>
+All the work has been done in the following resource: </br>
 https://github.com/hvalev/dht22mqtt-homeassistant-docker </br>